According to 2023 statistics, more than 10% of Americans completely stopped watching certain news outlets after they had concerns about fake news.

 All of these factors help determine if a source is credible.
 Double-check any statistics or quotes the source shares by looking at other reputable sources that provide similar information.

-Just because another website has made a claim or used a statistic in their content does not mean that information is authentic and good to quote or reference in your article.
+Just because another website has made a claim or used a statistic in its content does not mean that information is authentic and good to quote or reference in your article.

 Check to see if they mention or link to the source of their statistic or claim.
 If they don’t, take that information with a grain of salt.
 Do your own digging to find the original source if you really must use the information.